CSALabsAutomation/azure-synapse-spark-labs/steps/01_data-ingestion-and-transformation-using-synapse-spark/documentation.md

 - Write the output of Spark jobs directly into an ADLS Gen2 location
 - Create Spark table reading Azure Open Dataset
+- Analyze and visualize data with Apache Spark

 ## Data Source